bluepill-rb/bluepill/README.md

     sudo bluepill quit

 ### Logging
 By default, bluepill uses syslog local6 facility as described in the installation section.
-But if for any reason you don't want to use syslog, you can use a log file.
+But if for any reason you don&apos;t want to use syslog, you can use a log file.
 You can do this by setting the :log\_file option in the config:

     Bluepill.application("app_name", :log_file => "/path/to/bluepill.log") do |app|
       # ...